Chart Color Schemes

 Walcha has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Infrastructure changes significantly affect an area's performance.
-AreaSearch identified 13 projects potentially impacting the region.
-Notable ones are Skye Ridge Wind Farm, Walcha Drought Security Project, Sewerage Network Upgrade, Winterbourne Wind Farm, and Thunderbolt Energy Hub (Thunderbolt Wind Farm).
-The following list details those most relevant.
+AreaSearch has identified 13 projects that could impact the area's performance.
+Key projects include Skye Ridge Wind Farm, Walcha Drought Security Project, Sewerage Network Upgrade, Winterbourne Wind Farm, and Thunderbolt Energy Hub (Thunderbolt Wind Farm).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.